 Drape the sheet . . .

 drape it into position on the copper.
-Gently press/massage the sheet to round and smooth the valleys between the copper edges.
+Gently press/massage the sheet to smooth and round the valleys between the copper edges.
 The sheet is left taut and sharp over those edges.
 Those edges will dry crisp and thin, giving the sheet a staccato rhythm of choppy waves and a remarkable structural stiffness.

 Dribble in some pebbles . . .

 to keep the abaca taut and from shrinking up flat between the copper edges.
 They also slightly dimple the paper.
 Took 4 days to dry.